Culture of Mozambique

+Mozambican children.
+The girl is wearing a traditional Mozambican capulana.

 The culture of Mozambique is in large part derived from its history of Bantu, Swahili, and Portuguese rule, and has expanded since independence in 1975.
 The majority of its inhabitants are black Africans.
 Its main language is Portuguese.
 Its median religion is Roman Catholicism, but only about 40% of the inhabitants are Christian.
 It has a rich history in the areas of arts, cuisine, and entertainment.

 People

 The main ethnic groups in Mozambique are Makhuwa, Tsonga, Makonde, Shangaan, Shona, Sena, Ndau, and other indigenous groups.
-There are approximately 45,000 Europeans (mainly Portuguese), and 15,000 South Asians.
-The main religious groups in Mozambique are Christian (57%), Muslim (20%), Indigenous African, and other beliefs.
+There are approximately 45,000 Europeans (mainly Portuguese), and 15,000 South Asians who live in Mozambique.
+The main religious groups are Christian (57%) and Muslim (20%), with the remainder subscribing to Indigenous African religion and other beliefs.

-Health is an expansive concern in Mozambique.
+Health is a large concern in Mozambique.
 With limited resources and funds, the life prospects for Mozambicans are relatively low when placed in comparison to other nations, and comparable when compared to neighboring states.
-The infant mortality rate for 2016, has been calculated at 67.9/1,000.
+The 2016 infant mortality rate was calculated at 67.9/1,000.
 The overall life expectancy is approximately 55 years.